code4com/ciec-code/README.md

 - Please provide complete written instructions on how to use your solution files. e.g. Like how to run, build, deploy, etc.
-- Try to provide runtime performance commentary where possible. e.g. Like profiling, resources used,  Big-O, garbage collection, scaling, dependency etc.
+- Try to provide runtime performance commentary where possible. e.g. Profiling, Resources used,  Big-O, Garbage Collection, Scaling, Dependency etc.
 ### Share your github repo link at the time of meeting
 - At the time of meeting, we will ask for your github repo link and we will review your code in the meeting along with you.